Mark Lawrenson was signed for a club record fee, and became the most expensive defender in Britain in the process, but it turned out to be a bargain.

 After a brief spell as manager of Oxford United, Mark was away from the football scene for a while but later used his considerable knowledge and experience to become a journalist and member of the BBC's "Match of the Day" team.

-Other clubs: Preston, Brighton, Barnet (Conference), Tampa Bay Rowdies (USA)
+Preston, Brighton, Barnet (Conference), Tampa Bay Rowdies (USA)